rotki/docs/llms.md

+---
+description: rotki's documentation in LLM-friendly formats (llms.txt and Markdown) to help developers and AI coding agents integrate with rotki faster.
+---

 # Using LLMs

 rotki's documentation is available in LLM-friendly formats to help developers and AI agents integrate with rotki faster.